muety/mailwhale/README.md

 example.org.
 IN  TXT v=spf1 include:mailwhale.dev
 ```

-**As a server operator** of a MailWhale instance, you need to enable `mail.spf_check` and set your `mail.domain`.
+**As a server operator** of a MailWhale instance, you need to enable `mail.verify_senders` and set your `mail.domain` and `web.public_url`.
 For that domain, you need to configure an SPF record that allows your SMTP relay provider's (e.g. Mailbox.org, GMail, SendGrid, etc.) mail servers to be senders.
 Refer to your provider's documentation, e.g. [this](https://kb.mailbox.org/display/MBOKBEN/How+to+integrate+external+e-mail+accounts).

 ## 🚀 Features (planned)